Diyab2003/Web_Project/README.md

-🎬 Movie Catalog Manager (CRUD Application)
+## 🎬 Movie Catalog Manager (CRUD Application)

-Project Overview
+## ✨ Project Overview

 This project is a simple, full-stack web application designed to manage a Movie Catalog.
 It demonstrates a core understanding of database interaction by implementing the six key SQL operations: CREATE TABLE, INSERT, SELECT, UPDATE, DELETE, and TRUNCATE.

 The primary goal was to build a functional, secure, and user-friendly system for handling data records, showcasing the essential flow between the client interface and a persistent database.

-Key Features Implemented
+## 🚀 Key Features Implemented

 Create (INSERT): Add new movie records (Title, Director, Year, Rating) to the database.

-Read (SELECT) & Search Option: View the complete movie catalog and efficiently search for records by title or director.
+Read (SELECT) & Search Option 🔍: View the complete movie catalog and efficiently search for records by title or director.
 This feature uses the LIKE operator to provide fuzzy matching and filtering.

 Update (UPDATE): Edit existing movie details via a dedicated form.

 Delete (DELETE): Permanently remove movie records from the catalog.

-Catalog Reset Switch (TRUNCATE): A dedicated utility to reset the entire catalog.
+Catalog Reset Switch (TRUNCATE) ♻️: A dedicated utility to reset the entire catalog.
 This feature uses the efficient TRUNCATE TABLE command to delete all data and simultaneously reset the database's auto-increment counter to 1, ensuring clean ID sequencing for new entries.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Server Environment: XAMPP (Local Development Environment)

-Frontend/Scripting: PHP for server-side logic and templating.
+Category

+Technology

+Purpose

+Server Environment

+XAMPP

+Local Development Environment for running PHP and MySQL.

+Frontend/Scripting

+PHP

+Server-side logic, data processing, and HTML templating.

+Database

+MySQL

-Database: MySQL for persistent storage and data management.
+Persistent storage and data management.

+Styling

-Styling: Custom CSS for a dark-themed, responsive interface.
+Custom CSS

+Dark-themed, responsive interface design.

+Interaction

+MySQLi

-Interaction: Standard HTML forms and MySQLi for secure database connectivity.
+Secure database connectivity.

 ⚙️ Setup and Installation